 - Fire damage caused by lightning

-You’ll want to be very careful about your policy as it concerns wind and hail.
+You will want to be very careful about your policy as it concerns wind and hail.
 If you live near the coast, your policy may exclude wind and hail damage.
-If it does, you’ll need to purchase additional protection.
-Check for exclusions for roof damage caused by hail, as well as tornado damage caused by high winds.
+If it does, you will likely need to purchase additional protection.
+Check for exclusions for roof damage caused by hail, as well as exclusions for tornado damage caused by high winds.

 Frequently asked questions